likhithasanil/DIP/README.md

 # DIP
 Q1.
-Develop the program to read and write the image.
+Develop a program to  display grayscale image using read and write the operation.

+**Description**
+imread() : is used for reading an image. imwrite(): is used to write an image in memory to disk. imshow() :to display an image. waitKey(): The function waits for specified milliseconds for any keyboard event. destroyAllWindows():function to close all the windows. cv2. cvtColor() method is used to convert an image from one color space to another.
+For color conversion,
+we use the function cv2. cvtColor(input_image, flag) where flag determines the type of conversion.
+For BGR Gray conversion we use the flags cv2.COLOR_BGR2GRAY

+**Program**
 import cv2
 import numpy as np
 image = cv2.imread('p4.jpg')